Faculty, Other Academic Appointees and Dependent Children Tuition

 - The University pays 50% of the tuition at the University of Chicago Laboratory Schools for the Dependent Child of employees in eligible positions.

 - Families will have the option to apply for an enhanced tuition assistance benefit.
 The enhanced benefit is designed to provide additional tuition assistance above the existing 50% remission level to those families most in need according to a sliding household income scale.
-You will be required to verify your household income to apply for this enhanced benefit.
+You will be required to verify your household income to apply for this enhanced benefit by submitting a copy of your prior year tax forms.
+For instance, submit your 2019 Form 1040 with your Academic Year 2020-2021 application.